 One of the hallmarks of the action plan is the collection of standardized data that can be captured once for many purposes.

-The 2016 action plan aims to ramp up the implementation of C-HOBIC, which stands for Canadian Health Outcomes for Better Information and Care.
+The NNDS action plan aims to ramp up the implementation of C-HOBIC, which stands for Canadian Health Outcomes for Better Information and Care.
 C-HOBIC introduces a systematic, structured language to admission and discharge assessments of patients receiving acute care, complex continuing care, long-term care or home care.
 This language can be abstracted into provincial databases or electronic health records.
 C-HOBIC builds on the Ontario HOBIC program (Health Outcomes for Better Information and Care).
 Visit the C-HOBIC website to learn more.

 Phase I of the C-HOBIC project, which ran from 2007 to 2010, initiated the collection of standardized patient outcome data related to nursing for use in electronic health records in parts of Saskatchewan and Manitoba, building on the Ontario Ministry of Health and Long-Term Care HOBIC program.
 Phase II introduced the development and implementation of a synoptic report to support patient care transitions.
 In Manitoba, this work is part of the rollout of Allscripts at St. Boniface Hospital.
 In Ontario, the synoptic report is available on the ClinicalConnect portal in the Hamilton Niagara Haldimand Brant and the Waterloo Wellington Local Health Integration Networks.
 The synoptic reports display normalized admission and discharge scores from the C-HOBIC data set.
 By comparing these clinical outcomes between admission and discharge, health-care providers can plan the appropriate care and resources to manage ongoing care to optimize health care.
 Phase III of C-HOBIC demonstrated the feasibility of sending C-HOBIC data from the information systems (electronic health records) in acute care facilities to the Discharge Abstract Database (DAD) at the Canadian Institute for Health Information (CIHI).

 Integrating C-HOBIC data with international terms